Header image

 How can we help you?

-Environmentally harmful activities in the port
+Permit requirement for environmentally harmful activities in the port

-The Port of Rotterdam Authority devotes itself to helping companies in the with the new permit requirement for environmentally harmful activities under the Dutch Environment and Planning Act.
+The Port of Rotterdam Authority devotes itself to helping companies in the port with the new permit requirement for environmentally harmful activities under the Dutch Environment and Planning Act.
 We do this together with Deltalinqs, DCMR (the Rijnmond Environmental Protection Agency), the Rotterdam-Rijnmond Safety Region and the Dutch Ministry of the Interior and Kingdom Relations.

-• Complex business activity: the Seveso company
+• Complex company: the Seveso establishment

 • Terminal for storage and transshipment of ores or agribulk